DavisPL-Teaching/119/README.md

 ## Course Description

 Introduction to software systems for working with large datasets and managing data processing jobs.
-Hands-on experience with scripting, data sources, data parallelism, data streams, software development and deployment infrastructure, and distributed computing.
+Hands-on experience with scripting, data sources, data parallelism, data streams, software development and deployment infrastructure, and distributed and cloud computing.

 ### Prerequisites